 Airline alliances: groups of airlines that have partnered together.
 These groups let each other book flights on one another’s airlines and even redeem points on their airlines.

 Authorized User: a person added to a credit card account by the primary cardholder.
-Anyone can be an authorized user if they meet the card issuer's age requirements.
-You may choose to add your child, spouse, partner or close friend as an authorized user.
+Anyone who meets the card issuer's age requirements can be an authorized user.
+You may choose to add your child, spouse, partner, or close friend as an authorized user.

 Annual Fee: what you must pay every year for the privilege of keeping the card, typically in exchange for certain benefits.